jacksarick/TeaCuP/README.md

 $
 ```

-To see an example happen lighting fast, open up a verbatim and run `test.tcl`.
-Why are my tests written in a unsexy language like TCL you may ask?
+To interact with the server on the command line, I suggest using `netcat`.
+To see an example happen lighting fast, open up an instance and run `test.tcl`.
+Why are my tests written in a unsexy language like TCL, you may ask?
 It's adorable, super small to write for stuff like this, and it just works.